kyegomez/swarms/DOCS/MONETIZATION.md

 # Roadmap

+* Create a landing page for swarms apac.ai/product/swarms

 * Create Hosted Swarms API for anybody to just use without need for mega gpu infra, charge usage based pricing.
 Prerequisites for success => Swarms has to be extremely reliable + we need world class documentation and many daily users => how do we get many daily users?
 We provide a seamless and fluid experience, how do we create a seamless and fluid experience?
 We write good code that is modular, provides feedback to the user in times of distress, and ultimately accomplishes the user's tasks.

 * Hosted consumer and enterprise subscription as a service on The Domain, where users can interact with 1000s of APIs and ingest 1000s of different data streams.

 * Hosted dedicated capacity deals with mega enterprises on automating many operations with Swarms

-* Consulting partnerships with enterprises, massive contracts with performance based fee
+* Partnerships with enterprises, massive contracts with performance based fee